SSaquif/docker-notes/README.md

 `Side Note:` After building the image it is a good idea to check if the user has been created as expected.
 Do this by starting a Shell Session and running the command `whoami` on the terminal.
 The newly created user will fall in the `others` group.
 Next if you run 'ls -la' you should also see that the newly created user only has read permissions.
 This is what we want.
 If we execute the app as root user, hackers could potentially rewrite everything.

 #### Updating Dockerfile

+`Important:` I will have to update this section, once I fix the aforementioned issue.

 Now we should have the following dockerfile